Skip to Content

 Example sentences

-In Modern French, the e with the acute accent (é) often replaced an -es in Old French.
-In this first example, été (summer) in Modern French comes from esté in Old French.
+In Modern French, the acute-accented é often evolved from -es in Old French.
+For example, été (summer) in today’s French comes from the Old French form esté.

 L’été: J’aime aller à la plage en été.